 Be prepared to invest in your learning.
 Our curriculum, even in this modified delivery method, is demanding and expectations for performance are high.
 In this era of declining resources and increasing complexity, the nation needs senior officers and national security professionals capable of engaging with and effectively addressing complex problems.
 We stay in close contact with combatant commands, interagency representatives, and international partners to understand their requirements for national security professionals in the joint, interagency, intergovernmental, multinational, combined, or coalition environment.
 We have structured and continue to adapt the curriculum to ensure its relevance to these important stakeholders.

 You will need to exercise sound time management skills to complete JCWS requirements successfully.
 The reading load during the first segment of the class builds on JPME Phase I. Specifically, your reading requirements include key joint publications such as JP 3-0 and 5-0 (you can find the doctrinal readings online if you have time to read them in advance: http://www.jcs.mil/Doctrine/Joint-Doctine-Pubs/).

-Besides evaluations of your understanding of course reading requirements, we will observe your performance during practical exercises in leadership roles as well as test your ability to write a collaborative joint critical analysis or critical campaign analysis paper on a subject of joint concern (you may want to think about topics now).
-This rigorous, yet enjoyable environment will provide you time to polish your critical thinking skills, and develop a deeper appreciation for jointness and joint planning.
+Besides evaluations of your understanding of course reading requirements, we will observe your performance during practical on-line exercises in leadership roles as well as test your ability to write on the basis of a number of different assignments.
+This rigorous, yet enjoyable environment will provide you time to polish your critical thinking skills, and develop a deeper appreciation for “jointness,” joint planning, the nature of the contemporary security environment, and the DOD’s response to that environment in the form of globally integrated operations.
 Like all such endeavors, you will reap rewards from this educational investment commensurate with your level of effort.
-Finally, you will forge lasting relationships that set you up for success in the profession of arms and the future national security professional arena.
+Finally, you will have this opportunity to forge lasting relationships that set you up for success in the profession of arms and the future national security professional arena.

 Joint and Combined Warfighting School